rapidphp/laplus/README.md

 2- Then, Laplus asks all models (configured in `config/laplus.php`) to present their self.

-3- Then, Laplus tries to find what columns added, deleted, modified, or renamed.
+3- Then, Laplus tries to find what columns has been added, deleted, modified, or renamed.

-4- Finally, generate new migration files.
+4- Finally, generates new migration files.

 ### Regenerate Migrations
 This command is same with `generate+`, but the difference is clearing the migration folder!